Shinjan-saha/graphics-website-/README.md

-### This is website  I have created which can be used by a website designer to introduce themselves to a client
+### This is a static website  I have created which can be used by a website designer to introduce themselves to a client